-E is the modulus of elasticity of the pipe material (taken at 70° F (21°C)), psi or MPa f is the bellows initial spring rate per convolution, lb/in. or kg/mm e_x is the axial stroke of the bellows per convolution, in. or mm A_e is the effective pressure thrust area C is a constant 0.131 for USC units and 15.95 for SI units
+E is the modulus of elasticity of the pipe material (taken at 70°F (21°C)), psi or MPa f is the bellows initial spring rate per convolution, lb/in. or kg/mm e_x is the axial stroke of the bellows per convolution, in. or mm A_e is the effective pressure thrust area

-I is the moment of inertia of pipe, in.4 or m4
+I is the moment of inertia of pipe, in.4 or m^4